n1o/n1o.github.io/content/posts/continuous-time-modeling-of-counterfatual-outcomes.md

 *If I perform a hypothetical sequence of interventions how will my time series evolve?*

-We already introduced time-dependent confounding, so we know that each time we perform some sort of intervention we potentially can introduce an distribution shift.
-If we want find out the effect of an hypothetical sequence of interventions, we need to take into account all the past interventions that have happend, and keep in mind that every one of the hypothetical can cause an distribution shift.
+We already introduced time-dependent confounding, so we know that each time we perform some sort of intervention it potentially can shift the distribution.
+In order to accurately determine the effect of a hypothetical sequence of interventions, it is crucial to take into account all past interventions and consider how each new intervention could potentially affect the distribution further.

 If we want to have an unbiased counterfactual estimate we have to remove confounding (close all the back doors).

 # Treatment Effect Neural Controlled Differential Equation (TC-CDE) Model

-The grand idea is that we take the time-depenent variables, time-dependent treatments and we use them to fit a neural controlled differential equation.
-A neural differential controlled differential equation is just a differential equation whose vector field is a neural network, where the solution to the differential equation is not determined only by its initial condition, but its trajectory is adjusted by subsequent observations.
+The main idea is to use time-dependent variables and treatments to fit a neural controlled differential equation (NCDE).
+An NCDE is a type of differential equation where the vector field is represented by a neural network.
+The solution to the equation is not only determined by its initial conditions, but also by subsequent observations.

-Lets try to put in our inflamation context.
-Each time we sample the CRP levels, we measure how bad the inflamation is, and since our imune system is working 24/7 we may get better over time without need for any medication.
-We can view inflamation as a latent proces that is evolving in time, due our imune system or medication, and the CRP levels are realizations of this latent process.
-Modeling this latent process is hard, thus what TC-CDE model does is to express this latent process as a solution to a Neural Controlled differential equation.
+For example, in the context of inflammation, we can view inflammation as a latent process that evolves over time due to the immune system or medication.
+CRP levels are realizations of this latent process.
+Modeling this process can be difficult, but the TC-CDE model addresses this by expressing the latent process as a solution to an NCDE.

-For counterfactual estimation, modelling the latent process as an NCDE is not enough.
-To get an unbiased counterfactual estimate we need to make sure that the latent process is not predtive of the treatment that will be administered.
-And that if we administer a treatment at time t, it wont change the latent value at time t but only influence its future latent dynamics.
+However, for counterfactual estimation, modeling the latent process as an NCDE is not sufficient.
+To achieve an unbiased counterfactual estimate, we need to ensure that the latent process is not predictive of the treatment that will be administered.
+Additionally, we need to ensure that administering a treatment at time t will not change the latent value at time t, but only influence its future latent dynamics.

 ## A bit of Math

-I allways try to avoid using equations, and I do fail all the time.
-Anyway for those who are more at home in machine learning and havent seen differential equations in a while (or ever), the werid integral can be viewed as a temporal evolution of some state, where the dynamics of the evolution is governed by a differential equation.
+I always try to avoid using equations, but I don't always succeed.
+For those who are more familiar with machine learning and haven't seen differential equations in a while (or ever), the strange integral can be viewed as the temporal evolution of some state.
+The dynamics of the evolution are governed by a differential equation.

 ### Latent Path
 To get the latent path we first have to define the initial state: